svenssonjoel/lispBM/doc/manual/ch3_concurrency.md

 printed the final result of that context to the user.

-The context that really, currently, is running at the exact same time as the `:ctxs` command is issued is not pressent on any queue and thus not listed by the `:ctxs` command.
+The context that really, currently, is running at the exact same time as the `:ctxs` command is issued is not present on any queue and thus not listed by the `:ctxs` command.

 The information printed by the `:ctxs` commands consists of a ContextID which